Cambridge-based Moderna’s virus vaccine shows overwhelming success in U.S. tests

 But Moderna’s independent monitors reported some additional, promising tidbits: All 11 severe COVID-19 cases were among placebo recipients, and there were no significant safety concerns.
 The main side effects were fatigue, muscle aches and injection-site pain after the second dose.

+Beyond the U.S., other governments and the World Health Organization, which aims to buy doses for poor countries, will have to separately decide if and when vaccines should be rolled out broadly.

+“There are many, many questions still remaining,” including how long protection lasts and if the first vaccines to emerge work as well in older people as in the young, said WHO chief scientist Dr. Soumya Swaminathan.
+“We also hope the clinical trials will continue to collect data, because it’s really going to be important for us to know in the long term.”

-The Cambridge, Massachusetts, company’s vaccine is among 11 candidates in late-stage testing around the world, four of them in huge studies in the U.S.
+The vaccine from Cambridge, Massachusetts-based Moderna is among 11 candidates in late-stage testing around the world, four of them in huge studies in the United States.
+Collins stressed that more U.S. volunteers are needed for those studies.

+Elsewhere around the world, China and Russia have been offering different experimental vaccines to people before completing final-stage testing.

 Both Moderna’s shots and the Pfizer-BioNTech candidate are so-called mRNA vaccines, a brand-new technology.
 They aren’t made with the coronavirus itself, meaning there’s no chance anyone could catch it from the shots.
 Instead, the vaccine contains a piece of genetic code that trains the immune system to recognize the spiked protein on the surface of the virus.